UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 # Subject Headings

-A great resource for SFC collections is the **American Folklore Society's Ethnographic Thesaurus:** http://id.loc.gov/vocabulary/ethnographicTerms.html
+A great resource for folklore soud recording collections is the **American Folklore Society's Ethnographic Thesaurus:** http://id.loc.gov/vocabulary/ethnographicTerms.html

 Listed below is a local controlled vocabulary for music-based and/or AV centric collections.
 Subject headings are arranged loosely by genre or subject.
 For more widely applicable subject terms (i.e.: Folk music., Folk songs., Dance music., etc), it may be useful to further specify the heading with a geographic location (i.e. Folk music--North Carolina.).